Global Short Wave Infrared (SWIR) Market Research Report 2021 – 2023

 SWIR imaging is used in a variety of applications including electronic board inspection, solar cell inspection, produce inspection, identifying and sorting, surveillance, anti-counterfeiting, process quality control, and much more.
 To understand the benefits of SWIR imaging, consider some visual examples of common, everyday products imaged with visible light and with SWIR.

-This report contains market size and forecasts of Short Wave Infrared (SWIR) in US, including the following market information:
+This report contains market size and forecasts of Short Wave Infrared (SWIR) in Japan, including the following market information:

-Top Five Competitors in US Short Wave Infrared (SWIR) Market 2019 (%)
+Top Five Competitors in Japan Short Wave Infrared (SWIR) Market 2019 (%)

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Short Wave Infrared (SWIR) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Short Wave Infrared (SWIR) production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Short Wave Infrared (SWIR) production and consumption in Japan

 Total Market by Segment: